Why Gender Diversity in STEM Matters

 As a recent AAUW paper surmised: “to diversify the STEM fields, we must take a hard look at the stereotypes and biases that still pervade our culture.
 Encouraging more girls and women to enter these vital fields will require careful attention to the environment in our classrooms and workplaces and throughout our culture.”

-Learn more about the Positive Peace Framework here.
+• Learn more about the Positive Peace Framework to support STEM inclusion initiatives.

 AUTHOR